billthefarmer/sig-gen/README.md

  * **Sleep** - Prevent the device from sleeping
  * **Settings** - Show the settings.

-To remove a bookmark, go to it and press the toolbar bookmark button.
+To remove a bookmark, go to it and touch the toolbar bookmark button.

 ### Settings
 There is only one setting, to hide the fine frequency adjustment